joelouthan/theologic.us/content/posts/resume.md

 ### ON THE PASTORAL & COUNSELING

 Because I have the same Spirit that raised Christ from the dead dwelling in me (Romans 8:11), I get to depend on the Holy Spirit to minister to others.
 Like all Christians, I get to lift up others, encourage them, and continuously point them back to the gospel of Christ and his perfect word.

-To that end, when I am ministering to a person has been through trauma and when it is evident they need more healing and help, I will not foolishly claim to be an expert.
+To that end, when I am ministering to a person who has been through trauma and when it is evident they need more healing and help, I will not foolishly claim to be an expert.
 If they are willing, I will gladly help them find a licensed therapist who counsels and cares from a Christian worldview and who is trauma-informed.

 I have Posttraumatic Stress Disorder (PTSD) because I have endured childhood abuse.
 Therefore, I take trauma seriously.
-Please know that I handle those whom have gone through trauma with the gentlest care, for if I love the Lord my Christ, then I am to feed, card and shepherd his sheep.
+Please know that I handle those who have gone through trauma with the gentlest care, for if I love the Lord my Christ, then I am to feed, card, and shepherd his sheep.
 (John 21:15-17)

 I can minister to others because of Christ.
 We do live in a post-Genesis 3 world where everything is broken at the core and there seems to be no end to the destruction of sin.
 Yet, Christ is our Redeemer and Savior.
 He is the only God that heals because his grace is more.

 ```text
 No pit is so deep that He is not deeper still; with Jesus even in our darkest moments, the best remains and the very best is yet to be.